inkdeep/karma-coffee-extended-preprocessor/README.md

 # karma-coffee-extended-preprocessor

-> Preprocessor to compile CoffeeScript on the fly.
+> Preprocessor to transform and compile CoffeeScript on the fly.

 ## Installation